Abhiroop/Abhiroop.github.io/_posts/2017-3-14-Exceptions-and-Transactions.md

 # PART 2 : INTERNALS OF THE ROLLBACK MECHANISM

 [Note: The following sections might not be of much utility if you are looking for advice on writing contracts.
-They principally document my excursion into the EVM codebase and might contain some incorrect or incomplete information, as I have just started researching and understanding the Ethereum codebase.]
+They principally document my excursions into the EVM codebase and might contain some incorrect or incomplete information, as I have just started researching and understanding the Ethereum codebase.]

 We have inferred from Part 1 of this blog post that the `throw` statement in Solidity is a very useful construct for triggering rollbacks.
 So in all those scenarios where exceptions are not raised automatically, we can use `throw` to conveniently rollback.
 So what exactly happens when you `throw` in Solidity?
 We can find it [here](https://github.com/ethereum/solidity/blob/c8ec79548b8f8825735ee96f1768e7fc5313d19e/libsolidity/codegen/ContractCompiler.cpp#L762)